PHD STUDENT · UNIVERSITY OF MARYLAND, COLLEGE PARK

 About Me

 I am a PhD student in the College of Information at the University of Maryland.
-My research is at the intersection of video games and digital accessibility exploring how video games can be made more accessible for disabled players.
-Part of this research explores phenomenology, embodiment, play, and identity formation in virtual spaces.
+My research sits at the intersection of disability studies, game studies, and phenomenology.
+This research examines the embodied friction, structural inequalities that shape who can access adaptive gaming hardware, and the ways the disabled gaming community has built their own design knowledge.
 I also study the long term implications of artificial intelligence (A.I.) tools and technology on the disabled community.

 Outside of my academic work, I am an Associate Editor with Including Disability.
 I also am the Program Director for Academic Program Operations with the Artificial Intelligence Interdisciplinary Institute at Maryland (AIM) at the University of Maryland, College Park.